Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 (Locator Map)

-The G. W. Hill Forest is a 2,690-acre forest in Durham County and the site of Camp Slocum, a summer camp for Forest Management and Fisheries and Wildlife Sciences majors.
+The G. W. Hill Forest is a 2,690-acre forest north of Durham County and the site of Camp Slocum, a summer camp for Forest Management and Fisheries and Wildlife Sciences majors.
 Like NCSU’s other forests, Hill Forest is economically self-sustaining through timber sales and usage fees.
 Still-hunting, fox-hunting, horseback riding, biking, hiking and fishing activities are allowed with a license or permit.

 Carl A. Schenck Memorial Forest

-Raleigh, NC
+Raleigh, NC 27607

 (Locator Map)